 Court Rules & Court Information

-The Maryland Department of Human Resources makes regulations relating to the adoption and foster care.
-The Department's regulations are published officially in Title 7 of COMAR (the Code of Maryland Administrative Regulations), the print version of which is available in all Maryland law libraries (list) and many Maryland public libraries (see SAILOR).
+The Maryland Department of Human Resources makes regulations relating to adoption and foster care.
+The Department's regulations are published officially in Title 7 of COMAR (the Code of Maryland Administrative Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries (see SAILOR).
 The Administration's regulations are also available electronically on the Division of State Documents home page: Subtitle 2 - Social Services Administration and Subtitle 5 - Private Child Placement Agencies.

 - The Maryland Judiciary's Domestic Relations Forms page.